makma/fingerprintjs.com/content/blog/the-8-best-github-projects-for-fraud-detection-and-prevention.md

 Fraud detection and prevention are essential functions in any business, and open-source projects like the ones above provide a great place to start.
 Whether one of the solutions above works immediately or gives you a starting point to build from, these open-source tools should give you some idea of what’s possible in the fraud prevention space.

-If you’re looking for something more, check out [FingerprintJS Pro](/), which can help you identify users with 99.5% accurate browser fingerprints.
+If you’re looking for something more, check out [Fingerprint Pro](/), which can help you identify users with 99.5% accurate browser fingerprints.
 Identifying users can help you detect fraud and prevent account takeovers *before* they become a real problem for your customers.